Different flavors of Coke® have different densities.

 This demonstration is based on Archimedes’ principle, which is illustrated by the next demonstration, 36.36 -- Archimedes’ principle, and which states that a body wholly or partly immersed in a fluid experiences an upwards force, or a buoyant force, equal to the weight of the fluid it displaces.
 If the immersed object is denser than the fluid, gravity exceeds the buoyant force, and the object sinks.
 If the object is less dense than the fluid, the object floats to a level where the buoyant force balances gravity.
 The idea behind this demonstration is that regular Coca-Cola contains 39 g of sugar per 355 ml soda, but, because the sweetener in Diet Coke is so much sweeter than sugar, there is much less of it in the Diet Coke than there is sugar in regular Coke.
 Diet Coke should therefore be less dense than regular Coke.
 The total volume of a Coke can (of either variety) is 380 cm3.
 If the corresponding volume of water weighs just slightly more than the can does, then if we immerse the can in the tank of water, it floats.
 In other words, the mass of the can must be somewhat less than (1.0 g/cm3)(380 cm3) = 380 g.
 The can of Diet Coke shown above has a mass of about 370 g, as does a second spare can.
 Its overall density is 370 g/380 cm3, or 0.97 g/cm3.
 This 3% difference in density as compared to that of water is enough to allow the can to float as in the photograph above.

-Of the three cans of regular Coke currently on hand, two have a mass of about 382 g, and the third 384 g.
-The differences that these represent with respect to the density of water – 0.53% and 1.0%, respectively – are enough to sink the can.
+Each can of regular Coke currently on hand has a mass of about 384 g.
+The difference that this represents with respect to the density of water – about 1.0% – is enough to sink the can.
 (Actually, if the density of the can plus contents is the slightest bit greater than that of water, the can will sink.)

 If the fluid in the tank were dense enough, both cans would float.
 To this end, this demonstration includes a beaker of salt and a large stirring rod.
 By adding salt to the tank, you can increase the density of the water (which is now salt water).
 A 1.5% (wt/wt) salt solution has a density of 1.0107 g/cm3.
 For the 15-liter tank, this would be approximately 225 g of salt.
 So any salt concentration greater than this should be enough to raise the can of regular Coke.
 To be safe, the beaker contains about 275 grams of salt, which is more than enough to raise the heaviest Coke can listed above.
 To dissolve all the salt, you need to stir the water rather vigorously, for which you can use the large stirring rod.